-Andrew Bowman focuses his practice on qui tam litigation, where he represents whistleblowers who report fraud against the government.
-Andrew joined Gentry Locke in 2015 after serving for one year as Law Clerk to the Honorable Patrick R. Johnson in Grundy, Va.
+Andrew Bowman focuses on complex cases, including whistleblower and qui tam litigation, commercial disputes, local government and land use disputes, catastrophic injury cases, and medical malpractice.
+Andrew joined the firm in 2015 after serving as Law Clerk to the Honorable Patrick R. Johnson in Grundy, Virginia.
 He also served as Vice President of the Buchanan County Bar Association.
 Andrew graduated from the University of Richmond School of Law and earned his B.S. degree in Molecular Genetics from the University of Rochester in New York.

 Adirondack peaks climbed